Angela Catterns: Mid career

-Catterns left Wonder World to travel, and on returning to Australia, she produced the film documentary "Double Concerto" about the Australian pianist Roger Woodward and Polish violinist Wanda Wilkomirska.
-The film won several AFI Awards (for cinematography and editing) and was screened on ABC TV as well as at the New York Film Festival.
+After leaving Wonder World to travel, Catterns produced the documentary Double Concerto, profiling pianist Roger Woodward and violinist Wanda Wilkomirska.
+The film won multiple AFI Awards and screened on ABC TV and at the New York Film Festival.

-In the mid-1980s, Catterns joined the ABC youth network, Triple J, as producer and then presenter of the morning show for the then Sydney-only radio station.
-She left Triple J for a short stint on commercial radio to present mornings on 2SM.
-Catterns was controversially sacked from 2SM after just ten months for unconvincing reasons, later saying herself, "I was told I was too intelligent for our audience and that women don't like listening to other women on radio".
+In the mid‑1980s she joined Triple J as a producer and later presenter of the morning show.
+A brief move to commercial radio followed, presenting mornings on 2SM before being controversially dismissed—later remarking she was told she was "too intelligent for our audience" and that "women don't like listening to other women on radio".